 - Free Day at the Clinton Library: On July 4, the Clinton Presidential Center is celebrating Independence Day with free admission.
 You also get to see "American Champions: The Quest for Olympic Glory" for free.
 This is the newest traveling exhibit at the library.

-Fireworks at Dickey Stephens Park: The Travs are playing Midland, they also have special entertainment, fireworks and concessions.
-This is a nice, relaxing setting to view a professional fireworks display.
+July 3 Fireworks at Dickey Stephens Park: The Travs are playing San Antonio, they also have special entertainment, fireworks, and concessions.
+This is a nice, relaxing setting to view professional fireworks display a day early.
 Starts at 6 p.m.

 - Maumelle Celebration: Maumelle has a parade, a cardboard boat race, vendors and a fireworks display at Lake Willastein.
 Fireworks start after the band, the band starts at 8 p.m.
 Parade starts at 4:30 p.m.
 The fireworks here are pretty nice because they reflect in the lake.